open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 The Open Ephys GUI was designed to be extended via plugins that can be developed and shared independently of the main application.
 This is the primary way in which end users are encouraged to add new functionality to the GUI.

 This tutorial will guide you through the steps involved in making a plugin from scratch.
 At then, you will have created a "TTL Event Generator" plugin, which can emit TTL events when a button is pressed, or continuously at a customizable frequency.
-TTL events represent ON/OFF transitions that are traditionally associated with "Transistor-Transitor Logic" circuits.
+TTL events represent ON/OFF transitions that are traditionally associated with "Transistor-Transistor Logic" circuits.
 Within the Open Ephys GUI, TTL events are used to represent state transitions on both physical and virtual "lines."
 Each TTL channel can track the state of up to 256 lines, but for simplicity our plugin will only use the first 8.

 Along with explaining how to configure the plugin and set up the main :code:`process()` method, this tutorial will demonstrate how to create UI components for the plugin using the GUI's built-in parameter editors.